JaydonXOneGitHub/SunflowerECS/README.md

 # SunflowerECS

-SunflowerECS is an ECS (well, more akin to Unity's approach, but still) designed to be used in whatever kind of C# application you wish.
+SunflowerECS is a hybrid entity-component library designed to be used in whatever kind of C# application you wish.<br>
+...The name is probably a little misleading now, huh?

 # Requirements
 - .NET 8.0 or later